mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 [Now] the Verse.
 This is [Setchō Zen Master](glossary#setchō-jūken)’s verse for the koan, and also [Engo Zen Master](engo-kokugon)’s comment on each verse.

-(*Transcriber’s note*: First, here is Setchō Zen Master’s complete poem, without the comments.)
+(*Transcriber’s Note:* First, here is Setchō Zen Master’s complete poem, without the comments.)

 > Sun Face Buddha, Moon Face Buddha;
 > What kind of people were the Ancient Emperors?